Exceptions to the Bank’s general approach

 Amended settlement finality regulations and the temporary designation regime

 The transitional power does not apply to the arrangements that the UK has put in place to extend settlement finality protection to FMIs not governed by UK law and to certain third-country central banks.
 Specifically, the Financial Markets and Insolvency (Amendment and Transitional Provision) (EU Exit) Regulations 2019 are exempt from the use of the transitional power.
-These regulations give the Bank powers to grant permanent designation to FMIs that are not governed by UK law, and establishes a temporary designation regime for FMIs that are currently designated in other EEA states.
-The Bank also has the ability to extend UK settlement finality protection for collateral security to certain third-country central banks.
+These regulations give the Bank of England powers to grant permanent designation to FMIs that are not governed by UK law, and establishes a temporary designation regime for FMIs that are currently designated in other EEA states.
+We also have the ability to extend UK settlement finality protection for collateral security to certain third-country central banks.

 Central Securities Depositories Regulation (CSDR)